 Some companies offer benefits to their underwater welder employees.
 These include health insurance, paid vacation days, and other perks.
 These benefits are usually provided to the employees as part of their employment contract.

 The best underwater welder salary is usually given to the experienced workers.
 This means that a person has been working as an underwater welder for at least two years without any job dissatisfaction.
-This type of worker can expect to get a salary of $110,000 per year.
+According to the Bureau of Labor Statistics, this type of worker can expect to get a salary of $110,000 per year.
 However, the salary can also depend on the company.
 Some companies offer average salaries of $55,000 per year to their underwater welders while others offer top salaries of $110,000 per year to their employees.

 In some cases, an underwater welder may be required to purchase their own underwater welding equipment and tools.
 In such cases, the employee will have to buy these tools and equipment from the company they work for.
 Their employer will pay for the equipment, while the employee is responsible for the cost of the equipment.